adamkee97/ESP32-Test/README.md

 # ESP32-Test
- This is a test project for my NodeMCU ESP32 Dev Board
+ This is a test project for my NodeMCU ESP32 Dev Board using VS Code.